brendenlake/archive-CCM-site/README.md

 We will take off 10% for each day a homework or final project is late.
 Assignments should be turned in all-at-once and not in pieces.
 If an assignment is incomplete and later completed, the late penalty is applied to the entire assignment.

 **Extensions**:
 In interest of fairness, we only give out homework extensions in extraordinary circumstances.
-Moreover, you must submit a request for extension at least 24 hours before the due date of the assignment.
-Extensions will not be considered, for any reasons, within 24 hours of the due date or after the homework is due.
+If you are requesting an extension, email the teaching team (instructors-ccm-spring2020@nyuccl.org) and explain the reason.
+You must submit a request for extension at least 24 hours before the due date of the assignment.
+Extensions will not be considered, for any reason, within 24 hours of the due date or after the homework is due.

 **Regrading**:
 If you feel there was a mistake in the grading of your assignment, you can formally request a regrade by emailing the teaching team.
 This will prompt us to regrade the entire assignment and could lead to your grade being either **raised OR lowered** depending on what the regrade finds.